genlab/qsimage/README.md

 ## Usage

-The best way to the package is via the RStudio "Addins" drop down menu.
+The best way to use the package is via the RStudio "Addins" drop down menu.